SanUSB/EspGpio/README.md

 This project makes possible an IoT ESP32 and ESP266 microcontrollers pins switching quikly over the internet.

-This project makes it possible an ESP32 and ESP266 microcontrollers pins switching through graphical access with same generic sketch using the website [app.sanusb.org/espgpio](https://app.sanusb.org/espgpio).
+This project makes it possible an ESP32 microcontrollers pins switching through graphical access with same generic sketch using the website [app.sanusb.org/espgpio](https://app.sanusb.org/espgpio).
 In this project, the free version of Firebase (Google JSON objects Database) was implemented to allow the IoT interaction between the users and the remote ESP microcontrollers.  .